Brandenlanghals/FluffyPuppies/README.md

 **[Try it out here!](https://brandenlanghals.github.io/FluffyPuppies/)**

-This mock website was created for a webiste design class at Southern New Hampshire University.
+This mock website was created for a website design class at Southern New Hampshire University.
 The business is called Fluffy Puppies and is a local dog grooming business.
 The purpose of this fake website was to create pages using HTML, CSS, JS.
 Pre-built libraries like bootstrap etc. were not permitted for use.